walterrowe/ansible/README.md

 # Git and Ansible Tips & Tricks

-Python expressions are valid in YAML playbook variable evaluations.
+Most Python expressions and filters are valid in YAML playbooks since lists and dictionaries work the same, and ansible is built on Python.

 ### Forking Git Repos and Syncing with the Upstream Repo